Sammuel21/pridav-music-project/README.md

 F1 score `0.11042944785276074`

-As we can see, hyperparemeter optimizing has resulted in worse scores than using the default settings.
+As we can see, hyperparameter optimizing has resulted in worse scores than using the default settings.

 ### Key Findings